Astro-Otter-Space/kurtography/README.md

 Kuzzle data format
 -------------
 Datas are recording in [GeoJSON](http://geojson.org/) format in Kuzzle.
-See [Kuzzle documentation](http://kuzzle.io/sdk-documentation/) for more information about KuzzleCollection and KuzzleDocument
+Read [Kuzzle documentation](http://kuzzle.io/sdk-documentation/) for more information about KuzzleCollection and KuzzleDocument

 Exemple of KuzzleDocument working in Kurtography :
 ```
 {